 Security Gates: All front security gates shall be completely composed of the open mesh type, except for two feet at the bottom of the gate which may be solid.
 Storage boxes for all security gates shall be mounted on the interior of the building.
 Gate tracks shall be recessed into the glazing reveal and the gate housing shall be flush with the plane of the storefront.
 No storage box, tracks or mechanical devices related to the gates may project from the plane of the storefront.

-E) CIRCULATION AND OPEN SPACE DESIGN
+5) CIRCULATION AND OPEN SPACE DESIGN

 1) Unless paved, all open space areas shall be landscaped and maintained in an attractive condition and include stormwater infiltration areas according to VI.E (5);